algsupport/yii2-sociallogin/README.md

-BitsNinja Social Login
+ALGsupport Social Login
 ======================
-BitsNinja social login plugin allows you to login through various social platforms like facebook, gmail and twitter.
+ALGsupport social login plugin allows you to login through various social platforms like facebook, gmail and twitter.
 And it also give you user informations like name, email, profile-pic etc.

 Installation
 ------------